Loading replication

 | univariate β on log(EXPY) (no income control) | n/a | -0.0119 |

 Same: PRODY/EXPY construction via equation (1); positive and statistically meaningful EXPY coefficient conditional on initial income; univariate EXPY-growth correlation is mechanically tied to GDPpc and flips when income is controlled.
-Differs: we run a pure 1995-2015 cross-section, not the 1992-2003 country-year panel with country/year fixed effects; we use current-US$ WDI, not PWT constant-dollar GDP; BACI covers 200+ economies versus HHR’s ~80-country sample.
+Differs: we run a 1995-2015 cross-section comparable to HHR’s Table 8 (1992-2003 cross-section), not their Table 9 panel with country fixed effects (1962-2000); we use current-US$ WDI, not PWT constant-dollar GDP; BACI covers 200+ economies versus HHR’s 43-97-country samples.

-Our β on log(EXPY) of +0.0268 is about half the size HHR report (~0.05).
-Four reasons.
-First, specification: HHR use a country-year panel with country fixed effects; we run a pure cross-section 1995→2015.
-Panel FE absorb all time-invariant country characteristics (geography, institutions, culture) that confound the cross-section, and typically produce larger EXPY coefficients.
-Second, sample period: HHR’s baseline is 1992-2003; we use 1995-2015, which covers the China-shock years, the 2008-09 recession, and the commodity cycle — all of which weaken the EXPY→growth link that was sharpest in the 1990s catch-up era.
-Third, GDP series: HHR use constant-dollar PWT; we use current-dollar WDI.
-PWT constant dollars strip out the terms-of-trade and exchange-rate effects that load on EXPY’s commodity-rich economies; current-dollar WDI does not, so our EXPY-growth relationship is partly absorbed by the price channel.
-Fourth, country sample: HHR restrict to countries with reliable GDP data (≈ 80); BACI covers everything, including tiny economies (Marshall Islands, Palau) whose EXPY is noisy and whose 20-year growth is outlier-heavy.
-Dropping the bottom-population decile moves our β toward +0.04.
+Our β on log(EXPY) of +0.0268is roughly half the size of HHR’s directly comparable cross-section (Table 8 OLS, 0.056-0.060), though it is nearly identical to their pooled-OLS panel estimate (Table 9, ~0.029).
+Four reasons for the gap against the cross-section.
+First, sample period: HHR’s Table 8 baseline is 1992-2003; we use 1995-2015, which covers the China-shock years, the 2008-09 recession, and the commodity cycle, all of which weaken the EXPY→growth link that was sharpest in the 1990s catch-up era.
+Second, GDP series: HHR use PPP-adjusted Penn World Table GDP; we use current-US$ WDI.
+PPP-adjusted levels strip out the terms-of-trade and exchange-rate effects that load on EXPY’s commodity-rich economies; current-dollar WDI does not, so our EXPY-growth relationship is partly absorbed by the price channel.
+Third, country sample: HHR’s Table 8 cross-section runs on 43-46 countries with reliable GDP data; BACI covers everything, including tiny economies (Marshall Islands, Palau) whose EXPY is noisy and whose 20-year growth is outlier-heavy.
+Fourth, specification: HHR’s within-country fixed-effects estimates (Table 9, ~0.014 to 0.019) are smaller still than their cross-section, so the spread of HHR’s own estimates (0.014 to 0.082 across estimators) brackets our value.

-The qualitative HHR claim — “what you export matters” — survives in this 1995 baseline: the EXPY coefficient is positive, statistically distinct from the univariate correlation, and comparable in order of magnitude to the paper’s headline.
-A full panel-FE replication on PWT constant-dollar GDP would tighten the estimate further.
+The qualitative HHR claim, “what you export matters”, survives in this 1995 baseline: the EXPY coefficient is positive, statistically distinct from the univariate correlation, and comparable in order of magnitude to the paper’s estimates.
+A full panel-FE replication on PPP-adjusted constant-dollar GDP would sharpen the comparison.

 @article{hausmann_hwang_rodrik_2007,